+I. PURPOSE

-I. PURPOSE The purpose of this Member Service Agreement (MSA) is to delineate the terms, conditions, and rules of membership regarding the participation of (hereafter called the "Member") in the AmeriCorps Program (hereafter called the "Program").
-The Member understands that by participating in the Program, the Member does not become an employed of the Any benefits received by the Member of allowances paid to the Member are paid and provided only by and to the extent of the terms of a gran provided through the AmeriCorps Agency for National and Community Service.
+The purpose of this Member Service Agree ment (MSA) is to delineate the terms, conditions, and rules of membership regarding the participation of (hereafter called the "Member") in the AmeriCorps Program (hereafter called the "Program").

+The Member understands that by participating in the Program, the Member does not become an employee of the \\\\\\\\.
+Any benefits received by the Member or allowances paid to the Member are paid and provided only by and to the extent of the terms of a grant provided through the AmeriCorps Agency for National and Community Service.

 II.
+MINIMUM QUALIFICATIONS

+The Member certifies that he/she:

+- Is a citizen of the United States, a United States national, or a legal permanent resident of the United States, - Is at least 17 years of age as of the first day of service Date of Birth: / / / - Has obtained a high school diploma or GED (or agrees to obtain a high school diploma or GED before using an Education Award).

+The Member must satisfactorily pass the required criminal background checks before entering the Program.
+If circumstances are warranted that another check should be done within the program year, the Member must also pass that check to remain in the Program.
+Failure to pass that check is grounds to be terminated for cause.

+(Programs may change qualification in age or education requirement to meet the needs of the Program)

+III.
+TERMS OF SERVICE

-MINIMUM QUALIFICATIONS The Member certifies that he/she: Is a citizen of the United States, a United States national, or a legal permanent resident of the United States, Is at least 17 years of age as of the first day of service - Date of Birth: (Programs may change qualification in age or education requirement to meet the needs of the Program) III.
-A. The Member's term of service begins on / / and is anticipated to conclude on / / and is anticipated to conclude from the start of service).
-The Program and the Member may agree to extend this term of service, in writing, for the following reasons: 1.
-The Member's service has been suspended due to compelling personal circumstances.
-2. The Member's service has been terminated, but a grievance procedure has resulted in reinstatement.
-B. The Member will complete a minimum of: Full-time Member serving at least 1700 hours.
-Reduced Full-time Member serving at least 1200 hours. ☐ Half-time Member serving at least 900 hours.
-Reduced Half-time Member serving at least 675 hours.
-Quarter-time Member serving at least 450 hours. ☐ Minimum-time Member serving at least 300 hours.
+A. The Member's term of service begins on / / and is anticipated to conclude on / / /.
+The length of term shall be \\\\\ months (no more than 12 months from the start of service).
+The Program and the Member may agree to extend this term of service, in writing, for the following reasons:

+- 1. The Member's service has been suspended due to compelling personal circumstances. - 2.
+The Member's service has been terminated, but a grievance procedure has resulted in reinstatement. - B. The Member will complete a minimum of: - Full-time Member serving at least 1700 hours. - Reduced Full-time Member serving at least 1200 hours. - Half-time Member serving at least 900 hours. - Reduced Half-time Member serving at least 675 hours. - Quarter-time Member serving at least 450 hours. - Minimum-time Member serving at least 300 hours.